Epilepsy with Emergency Medication

 On completion, learners receive a CPD-accredited certificate of achievement in Epilepsy Awareness with Emergency Medication, valid for 2 years.

-For face-to-face sessions where competency sign-off has been completed, a separate competency document is available on request for inclusion in the learner’s staff file.
+For face-to-face sessions where competency sign-off has been requested and completed, a separate competency document is available for inclusion in the learner’s staff file and as CQC inspection evidence.
+This is the difference between a certificate of attendance and a record of demonstrated practical competency.
+For a skill of this clinical significance, that difference matters.

 FAQs